-Southfield (CBS Detroit) – With drones, robotics and artificial intelligence impacting how we work , live and play, the impact of this technology revolution will grow and have an even more dramatic impact on Michigan in the years ahead.
+Southfield (CBS Detroit) – With drones, robotics and artificial intelligence impacting how we work, live and play, the impact of this technology revolution will grow and have an even more dramatic impact on Michigan in the years ahead.

-At the same time the World Economic Forum estimates 65% of children entering kindergarten will work in jobs that don’t exist yet thanks to technology.
 The ability of young people to adapt and be prepared with better skills is vital not only to their livelihoods but for businesses and our region’s long term prospects.

-Are we prepared as a region?
+Are we prepared for that future?

 This special is the latest in in CBS 62’s award winning “Eye On The Future” series looking at critical issues impacting Michigan’s long term prospects.